Residential Tenancies Act Amendment 2021; the highlights

 If you have any questions or worries please feel free to get in touch with me, your property manager, or for more information online you can find the official Summary of Changes here.

 It’s important to think about how these changes, coupled with the tax and healthy homes changes affect your property and tenancy planning.
 Each situation is unique and its best to treat it that way.
-With clever planning we can meet these new standards, keep tenants and owners happy and make renting better!
+We recommend all advice should be sought from a professional property manager before making decisions regarding the above – with clever planning we can meet these new standards, keep tenants and owners happy and make renting better!